-

 Where is compounded tirzepatide made?

-NiceRx works with state-licensed compounding pharmacies that make compounded semaglutide in compliance with state and federal laws.
+NiceRx works with state-licensed compounding pharmacies that make compounded tirzepatide in compliance with state and federal laws.
 Compounding of medications is regulated by the FDA and state boards of pharmacy and the compounding pharmacy is required to adhere to state and federal laws.

 What are the dosing guidelines for compounded tirzepatide?